April 25, 2019 - 6:00 p.m.

 - Agreement that the District retains full control over the design, contract management, and implementation of the Project, and will keep the partner informed of progress, milestones, and any significant hurdles encountered, especially if these affect fundraising or the timeline.

 - District discretion on whether to include fundraising entity information on the District’s webpage.
 Consideration factors may include fundraising entities mission and goals.

 District staff will present the results of this ongoing work along with all other project options evaluated to date at the upcoming public Board meeting of April 25, 2019.
 At this meeting, the Board will have an opportunity to consider narrowing down the options for consideration, and request any additional information or analysis.
 A final Board decision on the scope and funding of the project is anticipated in summer/fall 2019.

 A Request for Proposals (RFP) to secure a long-term tenant to operate and maintain the Stables will be developed and released once project funding is secured, and 50% construction plans and an implementation schedule are developed.
 A tentative timeline for the RFP would be posted when these components are completed.

 Any interested party can respond to the RFP.
 However, the RFP will require proposers to disclose their affiliation with any fundraising groups to be fully transparent as to any potential or perceived personal or financial conflict of interest that may exist.
 The District considers a variety of factors during the process of evaluating proposals, and reserves the right to reject or disqualify any proposal at our sole discretion, including on the basis of a conflict of interest.
 Transparency and integrity is critically important in any public procurement process, including this one, which is of high interest to many different people and stakeholders.

-The District’s Board of Directors will meet to discuss the Bear Creek Stables Improvements Project in 2019.
+The District’s Board of Directors will meet to discuss the Bear Creek Stables Improvements Project on April 25, 2019.
 Check back regularly for more details.